-The 2016 season of programs begins at Universitas Telefónica this week.
-One of the leading Corporate Universities in the world The LAB have been in-residence since 2012, delivering over 500 sessions to over 10.000 people.
+The 2016 season of programs begins at Universitas Telefónica this week where we have been in-residence since 2012, delivering over 500 sessions to over 10.000 people.
 This year we count on a team of 6 to deliver content in health, change, and design thinking.
 During March I'll be blogging on some of our memorable experiences since 2012.
 This 'Tales from Universitas' series will culminate at the end of the month with a special announcement...

 In this first post, we look at the Chinese Walk, or as many Universitas alumni will know it, El Camino Chino.